SAP/cf-cli-java-plugin/README.md

    -container-dir            -cd, the directory path in the container that the heap dump/JFR/... file will be
                                 saved to
-   -dry-run                  -n, just output to command line what would be executed -keep                     -k, keep the heap dump in the container; by default the heap dump/JFR/... will
+   -dry-run                  -n, just output to command line what would be executed
-                               be deleted from the container's filesystem after being downloaded

 </pre>